 Although most of us recognise the importance of a good night’s sleep, we may not be fully aware of quite how crucial a regular and deep sleeping pattern is to our overall health and well being.
 On a physical level, sleep gives our body a chance to ‘rest & repair’, it enables tissue regeneration and cellular growth to occur as well as the cleansing and elimination of toxins.
-Effects of poor sleep can include accelerating ageing, weakening of the immune system, and it can also be a contributing factor towards weight gain.
+Effects of poor sleep can include accelerating ageing, memory loss, weakening of the immune system, and it can also be a contributing factor towards weight gain.
 Clearly, sleep is a very important ingredient for our overall health.

 It is also well known that sleep and stress are inversely related.
 Also, they tend to reinforce each other in a vicious cycle.
 The worse we sleep, the more likely we are to become stressed, and the more stressed we become, the more difficult we will find it to sleep!
 Thankfully, as we will see, massage can help us deal with both problems together.
 Stress affects the body and mind and some outward signs of stress include tense muscles and poor posture.
 So, if stress and tension are the reasons why you are not sleeping very well, you might be relieved to know that some of the benefits of massage are the relaxing of muscles, improved posture and improved sleep patterns.
 Also, positive feelings and mood may be enhanced.
 When you have a massage, the parasympathetic nervous system is activated, and this allows your body to relax.